Saturday, February 11, 2012

 1991: Jesus Jones had the top album in the U.K.--Doubt.

 1991: C&C Music Factory climbed on top with "Gonna' Make You Sweat".
-Surface fell after two weeks with "The First Time" while Whitney Houston moved from 8 to 3 with her latest--"All the Man That I Need".
+Surface fell after two weeks with "The First Time" while Whitney Houston moved from 8 to 3 with her latest--"All The Man That I Need".

 1993: Mick Jagger, lead singer of the Rolling Stones, released his solo album Wandering Spirit.